Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/goldenpath_foundation_module.md

 ## Import Netcode Package via URL

-See the [Install Netcode](../../migration/installation.md) guide to install the Netcode package.
+See the [Install Netcode](../../migration/installation.md) guide to install the Netcode package, if you haven't already.

 ## Creating Network Manager and selecting the Transport